0xnirlin/0xnirlin/README.md

 My anon name is nirlin, smart contract security researcher and a programmer at heart, I find bugs in contracts and learn and implement any technique that could be effective in making the future of web3 more secure.

+Apart from that I have a computing background and I love to to code.

 <!--I'm a passionate software developer and open-source enthusiast.
 Welcome to my GitHub profile, where I share my projects and contributions to the community.-->

 <!-- Profile Picture -->
 # 🏅 Achievements Across Multiple Contest Platforms

-The following numbers can be verified from he code4rena and sherlock leaderboard under my name 0xnirlin(sherlock), nirlin(c4), Bugbusters(Team with a friend) (Sherlock + c4).
+The following numbers can be verified from the code4rena and sherlock leaderboard under my name 0xnirlin(sherlock), nirlin(c4), Bugbusters(Team with a friend) (Sherlock + c4).

 Not including any accepted low findings, QA reports, and analysis reports here, only impactful findings.